 - Registration is open for Ramsey County's Recycling Ambassador program!
 Recycling Ambassadors take a six-week training program to learn more about environmental health, waste systems and recycling.
 Learn more and sign up on their website!

-The COVID-19 pandemic, has many Saint Paul residents taking the time to do extra cleaning” both indoors and out.
-Here are a few helpful recycling and disposal resources:
+The COVID-19 pandemic, has many Saint Paul residents taking the time to do extra cleaning, both indoors and out.
+Here are a few helpful recycling and disposal tips and resources:

-- Make sure all materials fit into your garbage or recycling carts.
+- City recycling and garbage services are running on their normal schedules.
+Make sure all materials fit into your garbage or recycling carts.

 - Depending on the size of the garbage cart, residents in 1-4 unit properties can have two or three free bulky items collected at no additional cost.
 If you have large, bulky items to dispose of, please call your garbage hauler to schedule pick up.
 Learn more at stpaul.gov/bulky.